-Don’t go thinking this is a contemporary edition, either, as the “restaurant” has been there since 1986!
+Don’t go thinking this is a contemporary edition, either, as the fast food restaurant has been there since 1986!
 Recently a KFC and Pizza Hut joined the jolly community.
-So what other weird facts could Mr. Wapojif dig up about this strange fast food store?
+So what other weird facts are there about this fast food store?
 Read on, Macduff!

 Well, for a start, this rather individualistic McDonald’s opened a mere two days before the catastrophic Chernobyl Disaster (26th April 1986)!